 http://www.hippocampus.org/Biology → Non-Majors Biology→ Search: Natural Selection and Evolution

 - What are genes?

-- How does natural selection affect the individual?
+- How does natural selection effect the individual?

 - What does natural selection cause in populations?